-Its force will extend as far as Chicago, where the National Weather Service already has issued high wind warnings and a lakeshore flood warning for Tuesday and Wednesday.
+Its massive girth will extend as far as Chicago, where the National Weather Service already has issued high wind warnings and a lakeshore flood warning for Tuesday and Wednesday.
 Water may pile up on the south shore of Lake Michigan, Louis Uccellini, director of environmental prediction for the National Oceanic and Atmospheric Administration, said Monday.

 That's because of the difference in barometric pressure between the hybrid storm and the nicer weather to the west, Uccellini said.

 The transition from tropical to wintery won't affect the massive and life-threatening storm surge expected along the eastern coast, Masters said.